gawie-yssel/sales-order-process/readme.md

 ### Implement and test

-Debugging the Process Service on its own is possible but not useful because Linx does not support running functions on services in the debugger.
+Debugging the Process Service itself in Linx Designer is not useful because Linx does not support running functions on services in the debugger.
 The only (and probably better) way to debug the Process Service is to write tests.
 For instructions on how to use the test runner see https://linx.software/docs/6/reference/testrunner/testrunner/.

 For each Process event:
 1. Write a test